MLB The Show 21 offers a variety of game modes, but you need to master the baserunning controls to take your game to the next level.

-Here, we'll go over all the best tips and tricks for baserunning in MLB The Show 21, the different controls in Road to the Show and elsewhere, as well as how to slide and steal bases.
+Here are our top baserunning tips and tricks for MLB The Show 21, controls, and more on how to slide and steal bases.

 Baserunning Tips and Tricks